Put-in-Bay Vehicle Guidelines

 All containers must be inside a vehicle.
 No gasoline/propane containers may be carried on.

-- No construction trucks with saddle tanks in bed of pickup, due to Coast Guard Regulations.
+- Due to Coast Guard Regulations, no construction trucks with saddle tanks in bed of pickup are permitted.

 - Once on board, apply your vehicle’s emergency brake.